 Pause by the statue of Ceres where the creamy, snapdragon-like flowers and leafy branches of the Indian bean tree frame another perfect view of the house.

-This year we introduce you to four creative women of Belton with trails that celebrate their life and work.
+This year we're sharing the stories of four creative women from Belton's past with trails that celebrate their life and work.
 The gardens explore the lives and work of Sophia Cust and Florence Woolward.

 As the daughter of the first Earl Brownlow, Sophia spent much of her youth at Belton and, throughout her life, painted what has now become an invaluable collection of watercolours.